 Twentynine Palms is a medium-sized city located in the state of California.
 With a population of 26,542 people and six constituent neighborhoods, Twentynine Palms is the 274th largest community in California.

-The armed forces are a huge part of the life in Twentynine Palms, employing 32.40% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Accommodation industries employ 24.38% and 17.50% of the civilian workforce, respectively.
+32.40% of the workforce is employed in the armed forces, making the military a huge focus of life in Twentynine Palms.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Public Service and Accommodation industries respectively employ 24.38% and 17.50% of the civilian workforce.

 Also of interest is that Twentynine Palms has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Twentynine Palms who are college-educated is close to the national average for all communities of 21.84%: 20.49% of the adults in Twentynine Palms have a bachelor's degree or advanced degree.
+The education level of Twentynine Palms citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.49% of adults 25 and older in Twentynine Palms have a college degree.

 The per capita income in Twentynine Palms in 2010 was $20,264, which is lower middle income relative to California and the nation.
 This equates to an annual income of $81,056 for a family of four.
 However, Twentynine Palms contains both very wealthy and poor people as well.

 Twentynine Palms is an extremely ethnically-diverse city.
 The people who call Twentynine Palms home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Twentynine Palms residents report their race to be White, followed by Black or African-American.
 Twentynine Palms also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.33% of the city’s residents.
 Important ancestries of people in Twentynine Palms include German, Irish, European, English, and Italian.